edwardvk/nitric_policy/privacy_policy.md

 We may change this Privacy Policy at any time by posting the then current policy to the Sites.
 Your use of the Sites constitutes acceptance of the provisions of this Privacy Policy and your continued LawPracticecZA after such changes are posted constitutes acceptance of each revised Privacy Policy.

-## Security

-### Security and Reliability of Record Keeping
+## Security and Reliability

 #### Data Centre

 All records are kept on our self-managed servers at the underground Xneelo Data Centre in Cape Town and Johannesburg who enforce very strict security measures with respect to geotechnical audits, surveillance, access control, fire prevention, power outages, etc. More information is here: https://xneelo.co.za/legal/security/

-Security
+#### Access

-All access to the server is possible only via HTTPS and SSH both of which are encrypted connections using industry standards.
+All access to the servers are possible only via HTTPS and SSH both of which are encrypted connections using industry standards.
 Only our senior developers would have any access to these production servers.
 All of whom have over 20 years experience in security on Linux-based servers.
 All customer records are kept in their distinct databases and thus mitigates against the risk of cross-database data leaks due to potential bugs in the software.

-Redundancy & Backups
+#### Redundancy & Backups

-#### Backup and Restore

 We replicate all database traffic to a backup server, with an additional 7-day rotational backup of the database.
 Uploaded files are also backed up on a 7-day rotational basis.
 Access to the backup servers are the same as the production servers.

 In addition, a complete server back up is performed to external storage in ecrypted format.
 Access to the keys to decrypt the information are the same as the production servers.

-#### Employee and Sub-contractor Confidentiality
+#### Employee and Sub-contractor Confidentiality & Consent

 All employees who have completed an addendum to ...